Components

 Component assets

 Components can export CSS and JS code.
-To do that, the component needs to export css or js variables.
+To do this, the component needs to export css or js variables.

 In our example, we may want to apply some styles to the button.
-In a Nunjucks template, the way to export data is using a front matter:
+In a Vento template, the way to export data is using the front matter:

 ---